Highpointing: History and background

 Highpointing has its roots in the United States.
 Starting in the early 20th century, a few pioneers of highpointing began visiting the highest natural point in each of the 50 U.S. states.
 In the early days, this endeavor involved dispute and original research, as the tools to precisely map the country were just beginning to find widespread use.
 The first person to successfully climb each U.S. state highpoint was Arthur H. Marshall, who finished in July 1936, on Indiana's Hoosier Hill, when there were only 48 states.
 Vin Hoeman was the first person to climb the highest point in all 50 U.S. states, finishing in 1966.

 Today, U.S. state highpointing appeals to a wide range of individuals, from families to mountaineers.
 Not all highpointers have the goal of completing the entire list, instead choosing to pursue the activity to see different parts of the country.
 Highpointers often take road trips to climb multiple high points in an outing.

 According to the Highpointers' Club, founded in 1988, the activity has a following of more than 10,000 people.
 Over 300 people have been recorded to have summited the highest elevation in each U.S. state, with roughly ten people per year.
 U.S. state highpoints range in difficulty from nondescript flat points accessible by road, to moderate, hilly hikes, to glaciated mountains requiring specialized skills.

 Some highpointers extend the fifty U.S. state high points to include the highest point in the District of Columbia and the five U.S. territories.
-John Mitchler and Reid Larson became the first two people to climb the territory highpoints in addition to the state highpoints, finishing in 2018 on Agrihan, Northern Mariana Islands.
+John Michler and Reid Larson became the first two people to climb the territory highpoints in addition to the state highpoints, finishing in 2018 on Agrihan, Northern Mariana Islands.